ebzzry/ebzzry.github.io/en/fkd/emacs-scheme.md

 <a name="usage"></a> Usage
 --------------------------

-To reap what you sowed, create or open a `.rkt` file, with at least a proper module declaration.
+To reap what you sowed, create or open a `.scm` file, with at least a proper module declaration.
 Then hit:

     M-x run-geiser RET

 And, boomshakalaka!
-A new (Emacs) window opens, containing the `* Racket REPL *` buffer.
-Whatever you can do with the REPL invoked with vanilla command-line `racket`, you can also do with this, and more.
-This major mode is actually Comint mode, under the hood, with hooks to a Racket process.
+A new (Emacs) window opens, containing the `* MIT REPL *` buffer.
+Whatever you can do with the REPL invoked with vanilla command-line `mit-scheme`, you can also do with this, and more.
+This major mode is actually Comint mode, under the hood, with hooks to a Scheme process.
 For those of you who are unfamiliar with Comint mode, it is the same mode that handles `M-x shell RET`.

 So, what can you do with it?
-While editing `.rkt` file, here are some of the usual shortcuts that I use.
+While editing `.scm` file, here are some of the usual shortcuts that I use.
 The full list of keys are [available here](http://www.nongnu.org/geiser/geiser_5.html#Cheat-sheet).
 Take note, that the description of the keys that I use below, are for myself initially, to help me understand what they do.
 They may, or may not diverge from the official description, listed on the aforementioned link.

-### <a name="racketbuffer"></a> Racket buffer
+### <a name="schemebuffer"></a>Scheme buffer

 | Key                           | What it does                                            |
 | :---------------------------- | :------------------------------------------------------ |